bdambrosio/AllTheWorldAPlay/README.md

 script a simple scenario, and watch it play out.
 I've only put two days into this so far.
 - simple reactive characters can Think / Say / Do
-- - Characters display internal 'reason' for acts, as well as thoughts, in private windows on left
+ - Characters display internal 'reason' for acts, as well as thoughts, in private windows on left
-- - Characters display current priorites in private windows on left
+ - Characters display current priorites in private windows on left
-- actors (and you) see/hear other actors Say/Do, but not their thoughts- in primary text window
+- Characters (and you) see/hear other actors Say/Do, but not their thoughts- in primary text window
 - every few cycles:
  - update character physical state and global context
  - update character internal priorites (instantiated from initial character priorities)
  - update images

 Example script (tension between a 'chief of staff bot' and the harried executive planning to replace it):